Should You Blindly Follow Website Design Trends? UX Design Trends That Can Backfire

 Keep in mind, a good design is above all usable.
 You don’t always have to reinvent the wheel and fix what isn’t broken.
 A good dose of familiarity adds to the ease of use, and with a few wisely-chosen innovations your website can both stand out and still be easily understandable.

 By measuring results and doing website analytics you can test the impact of new design elements.
-If you feel you could be getting more out of your website and aren’t happy with your conversion rates, it is time to reach out to a full-service website design agency in Dubai that can offer some advice.
+If you feel you could be getting more out of your website and aren’t happy with your conversion rates, it is time to reach out to a full-service web design agency in Dubai that can offer some advice.